CosmoCortney/MungPlex/README.md

 <a name="connection"></a>
 ## Connection
-The Connection frame allows you to connect to the supported emulators or any PC game.
+The Connection frame features an emulator select and process select for PC games and programs.

 ### Connect To An Emulator
-On the top-left you will find the tab item *Emulator*.
+On the top-left you will find the *Emulator* tab item.
 Below you can select the target emulator from the drop-down menu.
-As of version 2.0.0 the following emulators and systems are supported:
+As of version 2.3.0 the following emulators and systems are supported:
 - Mesen (SNES)
 - Project64 (Nintendo 64)
 - Dolphin (GameCube, Triforce, Wii, WiiWare)